 The teres ligament connects the top of the femoral head to the tissue inside the acetablular joint and contains a small artery that supplies blood to the femoral head.
 The lateral and medial circumflex femoral arteries branch off the femoral artery and supply the femoral head with the majority of its blood supply.
 The femoral artery is a large blood supplier that starts in the pelvis and travels down the leg to the inside of the knee.

 If the blood supply is not steady enough to keep the femoral head healthy, osteonecrosis can set in.
-The blood supply may be affected if there is a fracture in the neck of the femoral neck or a tear in the teres ligament.
+Blood supply to the femoral head may be affected if there is a fracture in the neck of the femoral neck or a tear in the teres ligament

 Symptoms of Hip Osteonecrosis